-- (1) to take overall responsibility for the functions of the Directorate, to oversee all staff and to act in all departmental matters, with the exception of those functions delegated to the Service Leader - Planning and CommunitiesManager (Planning) and the Head of - CommunitiesRegulatory and Protective Services. - (2) to exercise all responsibilities on behalf of Angus Council for the functions specified in the Climate Change (Scotland) Act 2009. - (3) in consultation with the Service Leader Legal and DemocraticHead of Legal and Democratic Services to make application to the Court for an Anti-Social Behaviour Order under the Crime and Disorder Act 1998, where all consultees support the making of such an application and where the application is in accordance with Council policy and the Anti-Social Behaviour (Scotland) Act 2004 and associated legislation and guidance. - (4) to apply for a Parenting Order in line with Part 9 of the Anti-Social Behaviour (Scotland) Act 2004. - (5) to carry out the Council's functions under the following provisions of the Land Reform (Scotland) Act 2003, namely: - Section 11 (power to exempt particular land from access rights) exemption for less than 6 days. - Section 13(duty of local authority to uphold access rights) including to institute or defend legal proceedings in consultation with the Head of Legal and Democratic Services (without prejudice to the terms of Article 4(3)?? of the scheme of delegation), and subject, in the case of legal proceedings, to a report being made to the Land Reform Sub-Committee. - Section 14 (prohibition signs, obstructions, dangerous impediments etc.) - Section 15 (measure for safety, protection, guidance and assistance) - Section 19 (power to maintain core paths etc) - Section 21 (delineation by agreement of paths in land over which access rights are exercisable) - Section 23 (Ploughing etc.) - Section 26 (power of entry)
+(1) to take overall responsibility for the functions of the Directorate, to oversee all staff and to act in all departmental matters, with the exception of these functions delegated to the Service Leader - Planning and Communities and the Head of Communities

-(6) to administer the Council's Management Rules with regard to all leisure and cultural to advise the Acquisitions Sub-Group and administer and support the Museums Fund:
+(2) to exercise all responsibilities on behalf of Angus Council for the functions specified in the Climate Change (Scotland) Act 2009.
+(3) in consultation with the Service Leader - Legal and Democratic to make application to the Court for an Anti-Social Behaviour Order under the Crime and Disorder Act 1998, where all consultees support the making of such an application and where the application is in accordance with Council policy and the Anti-Social Behaviour (Scotland) Act 2004 and associated legislation and guidance.
+(4) to apply for a Parenting Order in line with Part 9 of the Anti-Social Behaviour (Scotland) Act 2004.
+(5) to carry out the Council's functions under the following provisions of the Land Reform (Scotland) Act 2003, namely: Sectio on 11 (power to exempt particular land from access rights) exemption for less than 6 days.
+Sectio on 13(duty of local authority to uphold access rights) including to institute or defend legal proceedings in consultation with the Service Leader - Legal and Democratic (without projudice to the terms of Article 4(3) of the scheme of delegation), and subject, in the case of legal proceedings, to a report being made to the Land Reform Sub- Committee.
+Sectio on 14 (prohibition signs, obstructions, dangerous impediments etc.) Section 15 (measure for safety, protection, guidance and assistance) Section 19 (power to maintain core paths etc) Sectio on 21 (delineation by agreement of paths in land over which access rights are exercisable) Section 23 (Ploughing etc.) Section 26 (power of entry) (6) to administer the Council's Management Rules with regard to all leisure and cultural activities and facilities; (7) to advise the Acquisitions Sub-Group and administer and support the Museums Fund: